geoff-m/stringpool/Readme.md

 to a user-provided location from where it can be efficiently accessed, but creating such a copy incurs a space and time cost.

-Therefore, we offer `visit_chunks`, an API that combines the speed advantage of processing the string in many-byte chunks with the ability to avoid making a copy.
+Therefore, we offer `visit_chunks` and chunk iterators, APIs that combine the speed advantage of processing the string in many-byte chunks with the ability to avoid making a copy.

+In the worst case, each of these chunks will be of size 1, which makes these APIs no better than the char iterator approach.
+But the opposite is more likely, i.e. that you will get a small number of chunks, including the ideal case of just a single chunk containing the entire string.

+#### visit_chunks
 `visit_chunks` takes a `callback` and a `state` parameter.
 It calls the callback possibly repeatedly, each time passing to the callback a part of the string